Watch: Arizona Votes 2024: One Year Out special show

 PHOENIX — KTAR News is hosting a pair of special programs discussing the Arizona Votes 2024: One Year Out series on the state’s most important topics ahead of next year’s election.

-Wednesday’s show, which airs from 12:15 p.m. to 2 p.m., will feature political analysts, politicians and KTAR News reporters.
-It will be hosted by KTAR News’ Jim Sharpe.
+Thursday’s show, which airs from 12:15 p.m. to 2 p.m., features politicians and KTAR News reporters.
+It will be hosted by KTAR News’ Jim Sharpe and Barry Markson.

-Read, watch and listen to part 1, part 2 and part 3 of the special series.
+Read, watch and listen to part 1, part 2, part 3 and part 4 of the special series.

 We want to hear from you.